Bare Acts Allowed in AIBE Exam 2026 (Official BCI Rules, Detailed List of Bare Acts, and Mistakes to Avoid)

 Avoiding these mistakes ensures that your material is not seized during checking and you can use it confidently throughout the exam.

-Expert Strategy to Use Bare Acts Effectively During AIBE
+How to Use Bare Acts Effectively in AIBE Exam

 AIBE is an open-book exam, but success depends on how efficiently you use your bare acts, not merely carrying them.